Ecommerce brands that want to optimize for conversions need product reviews. We all know that.

 Now, with the eight customer review request email examples above, you might feel a bit overwhelmed.

 First off: You don’t need to implement every single point of the example emails to achieve great results.
-In fact, these templates work as an inspiration for you to spice up your emails.
+In fact, these templates work best as inspiration for you to spice up your emails.

 To make it easy for you, you can use our tested and proven customer email review template.
 Shopify Plus brands like Lotus and Luna and LYRA Swim use the same copy.
 They didn’t change a single word.